seimith/seimith.github.io/_posts/2016-09-18-Swift: Pulsating UIView.md

 The steps to set up this project this is pretty much the same as the [rotating UIViews](http://seimith.github.io/swift/uiview/views/tutorial/animation/2016/08/28/Swift-Rotating-UIView.html "Post on rotating UIViews") post, so check it out first.
 After that, you can just augment **Step 5** to make your UIView pulse.

 **Step 5: Add code to pulse**
-In this example, we’re adding animation to spin a `UIView` once the app loads.
+In this example, we’re adding animation to pulse a `UIView` once the app loads.
 To do that, we’ll create a function, then call that function within the `viewDidLoad` lifecycle function.

 This is the function that contains the animation.